 New Work by David Turner

-My work will be featured at the Samia Gallery in London, opening on the 1st of August 2014.
+New work 'Crayola Bullets' will be featured at the Samia Gallery in London, opening on the 1st of August 2014.
 The Show is a fund raiser for 'Free Palestine' and will run until August 2014.

-My work has been included in The Boston Biennial 3, at The Atlantic Works Gallery, Boston.
-For The Boston Biennial, the Boston Biennial Selection Committee has again showcased a variety of the best work being produced in New England and the world, as well shining the spotlight on the collective that has clearly raised the bar for artistic production and theory in the area covered by Original Thirteen Colonies namely THE BIENNIAL PROJECT.
+'LEGO Firearms' has been included in The Boston Biennial 3, at The Atlantic Works Gallery, Boston.
+The Boston Biennial Selection Committee has again showcased a variety of the best work being produced in New England and the world, as well shining the spotlight on the collective that has clearly raised the bar for artistic production and theory in the area covered by Original Thirteen Colonies namely THE BIENNIAL PROJECT.
 A large screen projection will illuminate the work chosen for The Boston Biennial 3 by Esteemed Juror (TBA) of the ICA.
 Additionally, the ever-expanding and dynamic membership of The Biennial Project will develop several new site specific installations and conceptual works.

-My work has been included in 'Little Dudes Mission 2' which was shown in Berlin June 15th 2014.
+A new work called 'Owly Foots' has been included in 'Little Dudes Mission 2' which was shown in Berlin June 15th 2014.
 A beautiful book has been launched, showcasing all 100 dudes designed and created by artists and designers from all over the world.

 See Link: www.littledudes.de

-My work has been accepted into the Biennial Roadshow Marfa Texas where it won a judges choice award.
+A work entitled 'I Nearly Died Laughing' has been accepted into the Biennial Roadshow Marfa Texas where it won a judges choice award.
 The show kicks off on Friday 4th of April at El Cosmico where work will be seen by the contemporary movers and shakers who come to Marfa for the show and by The Biennial Project's massive entourage who will be in Marfa the entire week.

 See Link: http://biennialroadshow.com/?page_id=11

-My work was recently included in 'Politically Incorrect' at The Artform Gallery, Lower Burrell, Pittsburgh, to help raise money for projects for Amnesty International and the Brother's Brother Foundation.
+'Camouflage Jigsaws' has recently been included in 'Politically Incorrect' at The Artform Gallery, Lower Burrell, Pittsburgh, to help raise money for projects for Amnesty International and the Brother's Brother Foundation.
 The show open Sat the 1st March.

 See Link: https://www.facebook.com/artformgallery